bajajabhi1/SearchQueryExpansion/README.md

 For example,
 python main.py --key JsV9AIVwzY0l654YiaIXAppMcpvpm7lvkcYdmzJrNcs --userFB N --f "queriesForBing.txt" --Ngram 2 --ordering N --posTagging N --maxWords 2 --iter 1 --iterResults 10

-NOTE: In case when query has multiple words then they should be in single quotes.